Is Kale Safe for Dogs?

 Kale is also a good source of fiber, which is good for your dog’s digestive system.
 Finally, with only 20 calories per cup of raw kale, it’s a low-calorie way to support your dog’s overall health.

 Thus, as part of a balanced diet, there is research that suggests kale can be very beneficial.
-That all seems to suggest that it’s good for your dog to eat kale; however, there are also some elements in kale that can cause health problems in dogs.
+If it’s good for your dog to eat kale, are there also some elements in kale that can cause health problems in dogs?

 Why Can Kale Be Dangerous for Dogs?

 Is kale safe for dogs?
-While pet owners want to give their four-legged friends all the benefits of a balanced diet, not everything that has certain nutritional benefits is necessarily safe for dogs.
-While kale has numerous healthy vitamins and minerals, it also contains substances that may contribute to certain health issues, such as kidney stones, bladder stones, and thyroid issues.
+While pet owners want to give their four-legged friends all the benefits of a balanced diet, not everything that has certain nutritional benefits is 100% safe for dogs in eaten in large amounts.
+Kale has numerous healthy vitamins and minerals, but it also contains substances that may contribute to certain health issues, such as kidney stones, bladder stones, and thyroid issues.

 Calcium Oxalate